-Keywords: [Pre-treatment, Seed Dormancy, Germination; Tree Species.
+Keywords: Pre-treatment, Seed Dormancy, Germination; Tree Species.

 1. INTRODUCTION

 Towns and cities are dominated by over half of human population.
 With increased migration and birthrate, human dominance in cities is heightened (UN 2014).
 When cities are properly planned and administered, they are great habitat for man.
 However, urbanization causes environmental challenges from deforestation to heat islands, flooding and air pollution.
 The effects of environmental hazard to man is reflected in deteriorating well-being; for the earth, increased greenhouse gas emissions, waste pollution, degradation of soils, altering of waterways and disruption of bio-geochemical circle that maintain the health and sustainability of the earth’s ecosystem.